 Texas Mineral Rights

 Texas is the top oil and gas-producing state in the county and is home to some of the most valuable mineral rights.
 Texas contains both older oil and gas fields with vertical wells and the four most prolific shale basins, including the Permian, Eagle Ford, Haynesville, and Barnett.
-It’s also one of the best states in which to own mineral rights.
+Texas’s abundant natural resources make it one of the best states in which to own mineral rights.

 About Texas Mineral Rights